How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 Conclusion

 Chrome offers a fast, secure, and customizable browsing experience that makes it a popular choice for many users.
-To install Google Chrome on Debian 12 there three ways which we discussed in this guide.
-These include using its deb file, Google Chrome repository, and Flatpak package manager.
-The most convenient installation method is using Chrome deb file as there are two ways to install it via its deb file.
+To install Google Chrome on Debian 12, there three ways which we discussed in this guide.
+These include using its .deb file, Google Chrome repository, and Flatpak package manager.
+The most convenient installation method is using the Chrome .deb file, as there are two ways to install it via it.

 Index